tfc/tfc.github.io/_drafts/performance.md

 ### Variadic list operations on Clang

-Here, we see a generally similar pattern compared to the variadic-GCC-cluster before, but in faster.
+Here, we see a generally similar pattern compared to the variadic-GCC-cluster before, but it is a bit faster with this compiler.
 Clang handles variadic type lists faster than GCC does.

 Apart from that, the pattern matching style filter operation on the type list is faster, than creating an already filtered list.